A Photographic Adventure with Julie Lovegrove

 May 9th – 23rd 2021.
 Booking now open

 Namibia has been a bucket-list destination for photographers worldwide for a few years now and it’s easy to see why.
 Rich in wildlife, and with stunning, varied landscapes, it boasts some of the best photo opportunities that Africa has to offer.
-This great 2 week road trip through the heart of Namibia will be a photographic holiday adventure full of fantastic experiences.
+This great photography tour through the heart of Namibia will be a holiday adventure full of fantastic experiences.
 If you dream of the serenity of untouched plains, dramatic landscapes and the magic of seeing wildlife in its natural habitat, Namibia is the ultimate destination that will capture your soul.

 Up to 8 people (including Julie) with a maximum of 4 per vehicle.

 October 4th – 18th 2020.
 1 place now available.

 May 9th – 23rd 2021.
 Booking now Open.

 If you are travelling on your own and would like to be paired up with another participant of the same gender in order to receive the lower rate, please let me know.

 To secure your place I am asking for a deposit of £500.00.
 This may be paid by PayPal or bank transfer.
 Subsequent payments must be paid by bank transfer.

 - Special photography permits to photograph the ghost town when it is closed to the general public